What You Can Support

 During a week in October, since 1998, the Wisconsin Veterans Museum has presented Talking Spirits Cemetery Tours at historic Forest Hill Cemetery in Madison.
 Actors dressed in period costumes portray featured people interred there.
 The tours are popular with school groups, adults, and families.
 Gifts from generous donors like you give the museum staff this opportunity to share the stories of our veterans and community members outside the museum.

-The public plays a significant role in saving these flags, with donations made by descendants of soldiers, interested individuals, Civil War re-enactors, and civic groups.
-It truly is a race against time to save these flags before they are lost to history.
+The public plays a significant role in saving these stories.
+It truly is a race against time to save these artifacts before they are lost to history.

-If you want to have a part in preserving these flags and the legacy of these veterans, please call us to learn how you can support this project, (608)261-0536.
+If you want to have a part in preserving these stories and the legacy of these veterans, please call us to learn how you can support this project, (608)261-0536.

 E. Beffel